husamdev/TotersChat/README.md

 # TotersChat

-Before running the project, run in the terminal
+Before opening the project, run in the terminal
 ```
 pod install
 ```
+Then open TotersChat.xcworkspace and run